Piper and Leaf hosting ‘Clothing Swap’ Feb. 13

 On Thursday, February 13th, the community is invited to a ‘Clothing Swap‘ in honor of Galentines Day.
 The event, hosted by Piper and Leaf, will be at their Lowe Mill shop from 4:00 p.m. to 7:00 p.m.

-Attendees can bring all their extra clothing, purses, jackets, jewelry and swap them out for something new-to-you.
+Attendees can bring all their extra clothing, purses, jackets, jewelry and swap them out for something new-to-them.
 Organizers encourage attendees to bring their gal pals.

 Piper and Leaf will have BOGO tea specials during the swap.